What can you say about your newest book?

 What inspires you to write specific books?

 Ideas come from many places.
-For A Grizzly in the Mail, three answers: First, my friends, upon hearing my various adventures with Lewis & Clark, told me I needed to write them down.
+For A Grizzly in the Mail, three answers: First, my friends, upon hearing my various adventures with Lewis & Clark, encouraged me to write about them.
 Eventually, I decided my friends were right.
 If I didn’t record the stories, I would forget them.
 I had such a good time writing that I decided to write about some of the other fun projects I’d worked on.
 Second, I decided that my stories could serve a nobler cause by showing a little of the history research process and hopefully demonstrating that the pursuit of history can be fun, an adventure.
 History should not be about rote memorization of facts, but more like detective work.
 Third, I’m hoping that Grizzly will inspire other public historians to write about their projects.
 First Flight Around the World resulted from working on an exhibition at the National Air and Space Museum and learning the story of the Douglas World Cruiser Chicago.
 It was just the kind of adventure story I wanted to read when I was young.
 Few people know of the flight, so I determined to change that.
 Writing a book is a huge commitment and the author must be passionate about the topic!

 Did you really receive a grizzly in the mail?

 What was your favorite project?